 This isn’t the kind of personalization that focuses solely upon your Web History, because it looks at more than just your browsing and searching activities.

-This isn’t the kind of personalization that relies upon which pages you have bookmarked in a Google bookmark program, though that kind of activity could be one of a number of signals that could be used.
+This isn’t the kind of personalization that relies upon which pages you have bookmarked in a Google bookmark program, though that kind of activity could be one of many signals that could be used.

 Personalized Search Behind the Scenes